 The most common way to see the EV/EBITDA multiple displayed is in a comparable company analysis (referred to as Comps for short).

 Below is an example of the EV/EBITDA ratios for each of the 5 companies in the beverage industry.
 As you will see by the red lines highlighting the relevant information, by taking the EV column and dividing it by the EBITDA column, one arrives at the EV/EBITDA column.

-An analyst looking at this table may make several conclusions, depending on what other information they have about the company.
+An analyst looking at this table may make several conclusions, depending on other information they have about the company.
 For example, Monster Beverage has the highest EV/EBITDA multiple which could be because it has the highest growth rate, is considered the lowest risk, has the best management team, and so on.